-Hard things happen all the time in your fashion business.
+Difficult things happen all the time in our fashion businesses.
 It seems like almost every day there is a decision to make and a consequence to accept.
 Sometimes those consequences are great.
 Sometimes, they’re not.
-And when they’re not, it’s up to us to learn how to handle it.
+And when they’re not, it’s up to us as business owners to learn how to handle it.

 One of the biggest skills we need to nurture as fashion business owners is our ability to cope.

-There is a lot we all need to cope with, from the personal to the business, and it wasn’t until I read that sign that I really started to think about how coping is a skill.
+There is a lot we all need to cope with when it comes to our businesses, and when I read this sign I’m always reminded of how coping is a skill.

-Do you acknowledge that you are smart and capable and will figure it out?
+Acknowledge that you are smart and capable and will figure it out.

-The more you can shift away from the “WTF?
-I suck!” mentality and start acknowledging yourself for what you are– smart and capable– the more you will strengthen those coping skills to the point that when things go wrong in your fashion business you are ready to problem-solve like the boss you are.
+The more you start acknowledging yourself for what you are– smart and capable– the more you will strengthen those coping skills to the point that when things go wrong in your fashion business you are ready to problem-solve like the boss you are.

 Lots of love and encouragement,